JohanDegraeve/xdripswift/xdrip/Transmitter/README.md

 ## <a name="protocolbluetoothtransmitterdelegate"></a>conform to protocol BluetoothTransmitterDelegate

+The protocol is used to pass back information from the BluetoothTransmitter class to the specific Transmitter class.

-The functions that not be implemented:
+The functions that need to be implemented:

 ### <a name="centralManagerdidconnect"><font color="purple">func</font> centralManagerDidConnect()